estarter/money-transfer-service/README.md

-# Revolut
+# Money transfer service

-How to start the Revolut application
+How to start the application
 ---

 1. Run `mvn clean install` to build your application